minima-global/MiniDAPP/docs/howToBuildMiniDapps.md

 ![](./images/helloWorldMiniDappServer.png)

-Now, click on the `Hello World MiniDapp`, and you _should_ see this:
+Now, click on the `Hello World` MiniDapp, and you _should_ see this:

 ![](./images/helloDecentralisedWorld.png)